PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Related Work

-The present study is positioned to address these limitations directly.
-By constructing a novel dataset meticulously curated from the foundational psychiatric textbooks described above, we ensure clinical validity and accuracy.
-By designing eleven distinct and complex QA task types ranging from diagnostic reasoning to treatment planning and sequential analysis, we create a framework to evaluate the sophisticated cognitive functions required in psychiatry.
-This work, therefore, moves beyond testing what LLMs can do on simplified tasks and begins to assess their readiness for the complex, rigorous, high-stakes reality of clinical mental healthcare.
+The present study is designed to address these limitations directly.
+By constructing a novel dataset meticulously curated from foundational psychiatric textbooks{\cite{Barnhill2022_DSM5TRClinicalCases}} we ensure clinical validity, safety, and alignment with professional standards.
+Furthermore, by introducing eleven distinct {question-answer (QA) task types} ranging from diagnostic reasoning to treatment planning and sequential analysis, this framework provides a rigorous, multi-dimensional evaluation of LLM performance in psychiatric contexts.
+In doing so, it moves the field beyond surface-level competence toward assessing true readiness for the complex, high-stakes reality of clinical mental healthcare.